Hal-software/ASUSWRT_Samba_Fixer/README.md

 Requirements:
 =============

 * Runs on an Asus wireless router using ASUSWRT firmware.
-This is known to work on the Asus RT-AC87U; it likely works on most other RT-XXXXX models running version 3.0.0.4 or newer.
+This is known to work on the Asus RT-AC87U; it likely works on most other RT-XXXXX models (also 4G-AC68U) running version 3.0.0.4 or newer.
 * This only works if a USB drive is attached

 Usage: